 The drive took 5 minutes, 38 seconds.
 To answer, Manning needed only 54 seconds.

 Cruz went streaking down the right sideline — turf normally patrolled by injured cornerback Brandon Flowers — caught Manning's pass in stride and raced into the end zone.
 Trailing far behind was Dunta Robinson, a backup cornerback.

 The Chiefs led only 10-7 when McCluster fielded the ball and set sail on the first TD punt return the Chiefs have had since Sept.
 13, 2010, when McCluster took one back a team-record 94 yards against San Diego during a rain storm.
 He juked one tackler, put a dizzying 360-degree spin move on another and then broke clear up the middle.

-Ryan Succop, who kicked a 51-yard field goal in the second quarter, connected on a 53-yarder a few minutes later.
+Ryan Succop kicked a 51-yard field goal in the second quarter.

 In the fourth quarter, Smith fired a 2-yard TD pass to Charles and a 35-yarder to Bowe, who twisted free of a couple of tacklers.